-As a Stanford PA Student (registered in a clerkship for credit and/or doing a research project approved by your Advisor), you will/may need access to the Epic systems in order to access patient information at Stanford Health Care (SHC) and/or Stanford Children’s Health (SCH).
+As a Stanford MSPA Student (registered in a clerkship for credit and/or doing a research project approved by your Advisor), you will/may need access to the Epic systems in order to access patient information at Stanford Health Care (SHC) and/or Stanford Children’s Health (SCH).

 Obtaining Access to EPIC